-Textbooks and library books are on loan to students who assume full responsibility for the careful use of these materials.
-If students tear, damage, or ruin a book in any way, they will be held responsible.
+Textbooks, library books and technology devices are on loan to students who assume full responsibility for the careful use of these materials.
+If students tear, damage, or ruin a book or device in any way, they will be held responsible.

-Students who lose textbooks/library books are required to pay replacement costs.
+Students who lose textbooks/library books/technology devices are required to pay replacement costs.

-Students may be monetarily assessed for damage to books if the book's "life" is lessened.
 If a student damages a book so that it is not usable the next year, he/she may keep the book after paying the replacement cost.
 If the full replacement charge is not collected, the school retains the book.